ValPaliy/valticus/content/posts/The Twitter Exodus - A Shift in the Social Media Landscape.md

 ---
 title: The Twitter Exodus: A Shift in the Social Media Landscape
-description: What is Twitter/X Exodus?
+description: What is Twitter Exodus?
 Why are people leaving a once popular social media platform?
 I blaame Elon Musk, and I am not alone.
 published: 2024-11-18
 author:
   - Val Paliy